hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 - This will generate plot pdf in `Figures/BarPlot.pd`

 #### Retrieving Figures folder on local to view it
-You can run the following command to copy the folder to local to view it using this command `docker cp {container_id}:/Crawler/Figures .`.
+You can run the following command in LOCAL REPOSITORY SHELL to copy the folder to local to view it using this command `docker cp {container_id}:/Crawler/Figures .`.
 For example in my case the container id is located on the docker shell
 ![tm](ScreenShots/container.png)